Eliminator was built for this "Reknown Special 3", but suits most battery valve sets.

 being used to obtain a negative voltage from the outer connections.
 I used

-some late 1950's diodes.
-The vibrator was rewired in non synchronous mode
+some late 1950's diodes, type 1N3194 and 1N3195.
+The vibrator was rewired

-by connecting the primary and secondary contacts in parallel.
+in non synchronous mode by connecting the primary and secondary contacts

 C- Supply.

-A simple half wave rectifier using a 1N3194
+Initially, a simple half wave rectifier

 This side shows the filter choke and transformer.
 One of the 8uF